-- Establish procedures for workers to choose their representation on this committee, for example through the union or workforce nominations/elections. - The mechanism should allow for discussion to be held on a regular basis and in response to incidents.
-The mechanism can also address both short and long-term health trends identified by employees, contractors, and management. - A record of meetings should be maintained, including matters discussed and actions undertaken. - Workers should be able to raise health and safety issues without fear of criticism or reprisal. - While on-site Contractors may not be eligible to participate in the committee in some situations, the committee should still function as a mechanism by which they raise health and safety issues. - Consider additional informal processes, such as suggestion boxes or team meetings, for consulting workers about health and safety issues or improvements.
+- The mechanism should allow for discussion to be held on a regular basis and in response to incidents. - o A record of meetings should be maintained, including matters discussed and actions undertaken. - o Workers should be able to raise health and safety issues without fear of criticism or reprisal. - While on-site Contractors may not be eligible to participate in the committee in some situations, the committee should still function as a mechanism by which they raise health and safety issues. - Consider informal processes, such as suggestion boxes or team meetings, for consulting workers about health and safety issues or improvements. - COP 21.5: Training: Members shall provide training and information about Health and Safety to Employees and on-site Contractors in an understandable form and in an appropriate language.
+This will include: - a.
+Specific role-related Health and Safety Hazards and controls;

-COP 21.5: TRAINING:

-Members shall provide training and information about Health and Safety to Employees and on-site Contractors in an understandable form and in an appropriate language.
-This will include:

-- a.
-Specific role-related Health and Safety Hazards and controls; - b.
+- b.
 Appropriate action to take in the event of an accident or emergency; - c.
 Appropriate training in fire safety and emergency procedures; - d.
 First-aid training to designated Employee representatives; - e.
 Employee and Contractor awareness that they have the right and responsibility to stop work or refuse to work in situations that have Uncontrolled Hazards, and to immediately bring these situations to the attention of those at imminent Risk and to management.